smartlook/ios-consent-sdk/README.md

 ### Cocoapods
 Add cocoapod `SmartlookConsentSDK` into your Podfile.

+## Adding SmartlookConsentSDK to app code

+Generally, you want `SmartlookConsentSDK.check()` be called at the very beginning of the app life-cycle.
+Where exactly, it depends on your app architecture.
+If you don't want integrate this SDK into the standard app Settings, then `viewDidLoad()` of the root view controller is enough.
+If you want more comprehensive solution, then see our demo apps `AppDelegate` and `ViewController` for an inpiration.

 ## Objective-C
 The SDK is fully compatible with `Objective-C`.
 For code examples see the respective demo app.